 Few days back this was just Rs.2000 and based on launch of new Rs.500 notes in ATM machines it was decided to hike withdrawal limit by Rs.500.
 Now new withdrawal limit per week from Automated Teller Machines (ATM) is just Rs.500.
 Previously before demonetization withdrawal limit was around Rs.50000 for many debit cards, while there was restriction of about Rs.10000-20000 from a single ATM.

 In those cases a savings bank account customer could withdraw larger amounts.
 Banks also promoted doing ATM Transactions than withdrawal at bank branches.

 Now situations have changed with calling back of Indian rupee notes of Rs.500, Rs.1000.
 Everyone is facing difficulties due to India ATM withdrawal limit that has been increased to Rs.24,000.
 Withdrawal habit by people showed that they were trying in distress to deposit old notes in bank accounts through branches or Cash deposit machines.
 At the same time they were trying to withdraw cash through ATM counters.

 If withdrawal limit of cash through ATM’s is increased to Rs.10,000, cash at these ATM’s will be emptied by few persons using multiple debit cards.

 This was why Reserve Bank of India (RBI) decided not to increase daily withdrawal limit of cash from ATM’s.
-Present withdrawal limit applicable on all ATM’s per day is Rs.2500 per savings bank account.
+Present withdrawal limit applicable on all ATM’s per day is Rs.24,000 per savings bank account from 1-2-2017.